 Mike Brey - Notre Dame

-Son of an Olympic swimmer, Brey made long sweeping strides of his own in the game of hoops.
+With the free flowing detail of the son of an Olympic swimmer, Brey made long sweeping strides of his own in the game of hoops.
 Cutting his teeth working for coach K, he would land his own HC job at Delaware.
 Allowing players to play, he racked up a 99–51 record over five years with two America East Champs.
 He took the job at ND and just kept winning 412 times and counting.

 Leonard Hamilton - Florida State

 Average record.
 Above average results.
 His career mark of .565 win percentage wont jump out at you.
-But his fifteen post season tournament play since 2000 does.
+But his fifteen post season play since 2000 does.
 Standing even larger is the job he has done leading FSU from a 10 time post season team in 60 some years, to the national power they are today.
 Impacting, community culture and academics with basketball Hamilton has the vitality (and looks) of a much younger man who wont be stopping anytime soon.

 Rick Barnes - Tennessee